 That night, the group, which gathered to plan our wedding, gathered to plan his funeral.
 Bishop Gene, who had officiated at our wedding, would preside.
 Those who had stood at his bedside with me would eulogize him.
 The family of relatives and friends would join together again to mourn his passing.

-His service was held at St. Thomas’ Episcopal Church in Washington, DC on Saturday.
-Bishop Gene wore the same frocks that he wore at the wedding the weekend before; he explained that Sunday’s wedding was a celebration of life and love, and so too was today.
+His service was held at St. Thomas’ Episcopal Church in Washington, D.C. on Saturday.
+Bishop Gene wore the same frocks that he wore at the wedding the weekend before.
+He explained that Sunday’s wedding was a celebration of life and love, and so was today.

 Tributes from all around the country began to flow in.
-From the Mayor of DC, officials at the White House, state and national equality organizations, and from friends, relatives, acquaintances, and total strangers around the world who had been touched by Andy’s story and his work.
+From the Mayor of D.C., officials at the White House, state and national equality organizations, and from friends, relatives, acquaintances, and total strangers around the world who were touched by Andy’s story and his work.

-In his early twenties he finally had the courage to be happy and complete.
 Getting cancer was not a choice.
 There was nothing that he could have done to avoid his ending.
 But our society’s prejudice that kept him from being complete for most of his life is a choice.
-For Andrew, and for all the people who simply want to make the most of their lives, let us make the choice to stop the hate and to let love, light, and authenticity flourish.
+For Andrew, and for anyone who simply wants to make the most of their lives, let us make the choice to stop the hate and to let love, light, and authenticity flourish.

-And yet despite this tragic end, it’s clear that Andy lived with more purpose and realness in 28 years than most find in 60 or 80 years.
+Despite this tragic end, it’s clear that Andy lived with more purpose and realness in 28 years than most find in 60 or 80.
 He loved and was loved.
 He befriended and mentored without regard for status or interest in gain.
 He gave others courage through the bravery he demonstrated; not just throughout his struggle with cancer over the last year, but also through the authenticity with which he lived his own life every day.
-Through his work, he helped open up health care to hundreds of thousands of LGBT Americans and spearheaded the national effort to ensure that transgender people can access the care they desperately need, but are too often denied.
+Through his work, he helped open up healthcare to hundreds of thousands of LGBT Americans and spearheaded the national effort to ensure that transgender people can access the care they desperately need, but are too often denied.

 Few, if any, have ever taught me as much as Andy did.
 He taught me about life, perseverance, compassion, optimism, fidelity, and passion.
 He was one of the most impressive people I’ve ever met, yet one of the humblest (it’s amazing he could tolerate me).
 Even in his final weeks, he cried less about his own luck or plight, but about the things he would no longer be able to do for others.
 That was Andy.